mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 is the worldly counterpart of a divine being.
 The religion holds that there is an ideal universe, somewhere in time and space, in which all K'kree who ever were (or will ever be) live.
-It is a single, immense prairie on which all can live in complete peace and harmony, under a divine Step- pelord who rules over all equally.
+It is a single, immense prairie on which all can live in complete peace and harmony, under a divine Step-pelord who rules over all equally.

 Each mortal K'kree is a living embodiment of his respective divine counterpart, born into the world for the dual purpose of carrying forward